arielkonopka/Gardens-of-Eris/README.md

 Now you, the [Discordian Pope](https://en.wikipedia.org/wiki/Discordianism) got yourself a mission.
 The goddes scattered your avatars across the strange world, that she had created for her apples.
 You must collect all of them, and bring them to your Goddess.

+## Building the game.
+To build the game, you need following libraries: liballegro5 - better install all of it along with dev packages, libboost - I would recommend all of it - including unit-test-framework The repository is equipped with build.sh shell script (Bash), you can use it to build the game and the unit tests.

 ## Main assumptions